Products = Solutions

 What is Trade Finance?

-There are various types of trade finance facilities that can be structured:
+There are various types of trade finance solutions that can be structured:

-• A more structured facility where payment is made by the international trade finance company directly to the supplier of the goods.
-This can be used for domestic purchases or for imports.
+• A more structured trade finance where payment is made by the trade finance company directly to the supplier of the goods.
+This can be used for domestic purchases or for imports (import finance).

 Can I be a start up company to ask for Trade Finance?